robertprp/namebase-marketplace/README.md

 marketplace = Marketplace()
 marketplace.get_marketplace_domains(offset=100) # Get 101-200 latest marketplace domains with default options
 ```

+On some endpoints you can pass options, please refer them to the following documentation: https://github.com/namebasehq/api-documentation/blob/master/marketplace-api.md

+### Github OAuth bypass and 2FA Auth Bypass

 #### Recent upgrades
-New auth method has been added (now you can auth yourself by using the namebase_cookie
+New auth method has been added, now you can auth yourself by using the namebase_cookie in case you cant (or dont want to) login via email-password.

+This is the cookie Namebase uses to auth you within the app.
+You can find this cookie when reloading any page and going to Network on Inspection Mode.
+Head to a request and find this cookie under "Cookies" tab on any explorer along with other kind of cookies.
+Cookie name is called "namebase-main".

 ###### Example
 ```python